Particular/docs.particular.net/nservicebus/licensing/index_limitations_core_[4,4].partial.md

 ### Versions 4.5

-No limitations are enforced by NServiceBus if no license is found.
+No limitations are enforced when either no license is found or a license has expired.

 ### Versions 4.0 to 4.5